C Program to Find Nth Fibonacci Number

 • if (Number == 0) – check whether the given number is 0 or not.
 If the condition result is TRUE, the function will return Zero.

-Within the Else block, we are calling the Fibonacci_Series function Recursively to display the Fibonacci numbers.
+Within the Else block, we call the Fibonacci_Series function Recursively to display the Fibonacci numbers.

 For example, Number = 2